Generic Name: lansoprazole, amoxicillin and clarithromycin

 Concomitant use of clarithromycin with lovastatin or simvastatin is contraindicated (see CONTRAINDICATIONS) as these statins are extensively metabolized by CYP3A4, and concomitant treatment with clarithromycin increases their plasma concentration, which increases the risk of myopathy, including rhabdomyolysis.
 Cases of rhabdomyolysis have been reported in patients taking clarithromycin concomitantly with these statins.
 If treatment with clarithromycin cannot be avoided, therapy with lovastatin or simvastatin must be suspended during the course of treatment.

 Caution should be exercised when prescribing clarithromycin with statins.
 In situations where the concomitant use of clarithromycin with atorvastatin or pravastatin cannot be avoided, atorvastatin dose should not exceed 20 mg daily and pravastatin dose should not exceed 40 mg daily.
-Use of a statin that is not dependent on CYP3A metabolism (e.g. fluvastatin) can be considered.
-It is recommended to prescribe the lowest registered dose if concomitant use cannot be avoided.Concomitant Use of Prevpac with Methotrexate
+Use of a statin that is not dependent on CYP3A metabolism (e.g., fluvastatin) can be considered.
+It is recommended to prescribe the lowest registered dose if concomitant use cannot be avoided.Interactions with Investigations for Neuroendocrine Tumors

-Literature suggests that concomitant use of proton pump inhibitors (PPI) with methotrexate (primarily at high dose; see methotrexate prescribing information) may elevate and prolong serum levels of methotrexate and/or its metabolite, possibly leading to methotrexate toxicities.
-In high-dose methotrexate administration, a temporary withdrawal of the Prevpac may be considered in some patients (see PRECAUTIONS, Drug Interactions).Clostridium Difficile-Associated Diarrhea
+Literature suggests that concomitant use of PPIs with methotrexate (primarily at high dose) may elevate and prolong serum levels of methotrexate and/or its metabolite, possibly leading to methotrexate toxicities.
+In high-dose methotrexate administration, a temporary withdrawal of the PPI may be considered in some patients (see CLINICAL PHARMACOLOGY, Drug Interaction Studies).

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.